Battlegrounds Mobile India: BGMI Launch Party

-BGMI India Series
+Battlegrounds Mobile India Series (BGIS)

-Following the success of the Launch Party, Krafton will be hosting its first BGMI India Series esports tournament.
+Following the success of the Launch Party, Krafton will be hosting its first Battlegrounds Mobile India Series (BGIS) esports tournament.
 The tournament was supposed to start in July 2021, but it was delayed due to increasing hackers.
 The India Series is open to all Indian residents who are at least 16 years old and platinum-ranked or higher.
 BGMI is currently only available on Android devices.

 A total of ₹1 crore makes up the prize pool.
 The prize money will be distributed to the top 16 teams with the first place team earning ₹50 lakh.
 There will also be an additional award for the team with the most kills and four individual awards to recognize outstanding players: MVP, The Lone Ranger (longest survival time), The Rampage Freak (most kills), and The Redeemer (most revivals).

 It involves strategic tactical play, reflecting how players understand the mechanics of the game.
 These players on the list of best BGMI players in India did not make the cut because of their subscriber count but for real achievements like delivering in clutch moments and becoming tournament MVPs.

 The series will have five stages: In-Game Qualifiers, Online Qualifiers (consisting of three rounds), Quarter-Finals, Semi-Finals, and Grand Finale.
 There will also be a Loser Bracket for teams that did not advance after the Quarter-Finals for another chance to qualify for the Semi-Finals.
 In each stage except the In-Game Qualifiers, the remaining teams will be split into groups, and the best number of teams in each group will qualify for the next round.
 The tournament will span over three months beginning with the qualifying events.

+BGIS 2026 is Krafton’s flagship Battlegrounds Mobile India esports tournament for the 2026 season, featuring a total prize pool of ₹2 crore (approximately US$230,000).
+The tournament follows a multi-stage format consisting of In-Game Qualifiers, The Grind (invited teams), multiple online elimination rounds, a Wildcard Stage, a Survival Stage, and a LAN Grand Finale held in Chennai from March 27–29, 2026.
+The prize pool is distributed among the top 16 teams, with the winning team receiving ₹60 lakh (approximately US$69,000), along with additional individual awards such as tournament MVP, Grand Finals MVP, Best IGL, and Emerging Star.
+The competition runs from January to March 2026 and serves as a primary qualification pathway to Tier-1 BGMI tournaments such as BMPS, BMSD, and others.